lxndrv/PIF/definitions/concept-resonance.md

 1. **Resonance is not proximity**—two entities can be close yet fail to interact if mismatched
 2. **Resonance is multi-dimensional**—match in one dimension (e.g., scale) doesn't guarantee match in others (e.g., frequency)
 3. **Resonance can be engineered**—we can design systems to maximize compatibility (e.g., drug design, interface design)
-4. **Resonance is universal**—the same principle governs atoms, cells, minds, and societies
+4. **Resonance may be universal**—similar compatibility principles appear to govern interactions in atoms, cells, minds, and societies

 ---